Melting the Dog's Dish - and More

 Bowers Mansion is a 3500 square foot historic home in Saco, Maine.
 Built in 1885, the balloon-framed home had long, uninsulated chases behind every wall.
 Even with a third of the house closed off and the thermostats low, heating to a livable temperature took a whopping 1800 gallons of oil.

-Homeowners Rob and Amy Dudley didn’t mind keeping Baby Clara in her snowsuit all winter, but when they discovered the dogs’ water dish skimmed with ice one morning, they knew something had to change.
-The Dudleys talked about doing some work themselves, but “we wanted to make sure we brought in professionals who could do it right and to preserve the house for future owners,” said Rob.
+Homeowners Rob & Amy didn’t mind keeping Baby Clara in her snowsuit all winter, but when they discovered the dogs’ water dish skimmed with ice one morning, they knew something had to change.
+They talked about doing some work themselves, but “we wanted to make sure we brought in professionals who could do it right and to preserve the house for future owners,” said Rob.

-Richard Riegel Burbank recommended fully insulating Bowers Mansion, including the basement and all the walls.
+Richard recommended fully insulating Bowers Mansion, including the basement and all the walls.
 Dense-packed cellulose was blown in to the wall cavities, and the foundation wall was covered with spray-foam insulation to one foot below grade.
-The Dudleys financed their initial investment of $17,000 through PACE.
-The Property Assessed Clean Energy – program allows homeowners pursuing energy projects to borrow up to $15,000 over 15 years at 4.99 percent, with no closing costs.
+The homeowners financed their initial investment with an Efficiency Maine loan.

 With a projected annual savings of more than $1700, it will take less than 10 years for the Dudleys to recoup their investment.
 Their energy consumption will be 30% lower this winter- and baby Clara won’t even have to wear her snowsuit inside.